NDS-VU/signed-network-datasets/README.md

 Signed network datasets collected for network science, deep learning, and social network analysis research.

+Please note that this is a work in progress and much of the information related to the dataset statistics and citations needs to be updated.

 <p align="center">
   <img width="600" src="images/logo_nds.png">
 </p>